DPI-WE/one-sentence-story/it-was-a-dark-and-stormy-night.md

 Along their travels to the Water Tribes they found a large iceberg.

 Using their fire-breath they melted the large iceberg and discovered something incredible.

+It was the Avatar!
+Back after 100 years to save them all from the witches sister.
+However, something was different about him...